0xTas/ctf/README.md

-# ctf
+# CTF
-My notes and writeups from various CTF challenges
+My notes/writeups from various CTF challenges that I have completed.